-A Magnetofrictional Model for the Solar Corona Soumyaranjan Dash1, Dibyendu Nandy^{1,2} - Center of Excellence in Space Sciences India, IISER Kolkata - 2 Department of Physical Sciences, IISER Kolkata sd16rs002@iiserkol.ac.in, dnandi@iiserkol.ac.in
+A Magnetofrictional Approach for Modelling the Solar Corona Soumyaranjan Dash1, Dibyendu Nandy^{1,2} 1 Center of Excellence in Space Sciences India, IISER Kolkata 2 Department of Physical Sciences, IISER Kolkata sd16rs002@iiserkol.ac.in, dnandi@iiserkol.ac.in

-The magnetic field dominated low- β solar corona self-evolves to minimize magnetic stresses in response to flux emergence and driving by the high- β photospheric and sub-photospheric plasma.
-This dynamics lead to observed events like sigmoid, solar filament formation, solar flares, and coronal mass ejections [1] [2].
-Shearing of magnetic field lines, magnetic reconnection, helicity constraints and magnetic relaxation dynamics all play important roles in these solar processes that create adverse space environmental conditions which define space weather.
-To understand the dynamics and evolution of magnetized plasma in the Sun's outer atmosphere we are developing a magnetofrictional model [3] [4] for the solar corona.
+Introduction The magnetic field dominated low- β solar corona, self-evolves to minimize magnetic stresses in response to flux emergence and driving by the high- β photospheric and sub-photospheric plasma.
+This dynamics lead to observed events like sigmoid, solar filament formation, solar flares, and coronal mass ejections [1][2].
+Shearing of magnetic field lines, magnetic reconnection, helicity conservation and magnetic relaxation dynamics all play important roles in these solar processes that create adverse space environmental conditions which define space weather.
+To understand the dynamics and evolution of magnetized plasma in the Sun's outer atmosphere we are developing a magnetofrictional model [3][4] for the solar coronal field.
 The magnetofriction approach assumes the plasma velocity (v) is governed by the Lorentz force, only, in the low- β regime of the corona.
 The effective frictional coefficient (ν) is a result of the assumption that a fictitious force acts in the background to neutralize the plasma motion.
-Here we present the model description and some initial results of a simulation in a small box which approximates a small portion of the solar atmosphere containing a solar active region magnetic structure.
-Magnetofrictional Approach We solve the magnetic induction equation on a spherical grid (r, θ, φ) such that r is the radial distance from the center of the sun, θ is the co-latitude and φ is the azimuthal angle.
-The basic assumptions in our model are: - 1.
+Here we present the model description and some initial results of a simulation in a small box which approximates a small portion of the solar atmosphere containing a solar active region magnetic structure. - 2.
+At the latitudinal boundaries, we have $\theta = 60^{\circ}$ and $\theta = 100^{\circ}$, $B{\theta} = 0$. - 3.
+At the top radial boundary ($r = 2.5R{\odot}$), field lines are open because of the solar wind component. - The magnetic vector potential (A) is initialized using algebraic functions in cartesian-like coordinate system as below [1].
+In this case the cartesian like coordinate system and spherical co

+Model & Setup The Model We solve the magnetic induction equation on a spherical grid (r, θ, φ) such that r is the radial distance from the center of the sun, θ is the co-latitude and φ is the azimuthal angle.
+The basic assumptions in our model are : - 1.
 The coronal field is in equilibrium in the time scale of large scale surface motions. - 2.
-In the solar corona, magnetic forces dominate over the plasma forces $(\beta \ll 1)$. - 3.
+In the solar corona, magnetic forces dominate over the plasma forces ($\beta \ll 1$). - 3.
 The magnetic field is considered as a mean field.